ideasonpurpose/basic-wordpress-box/README.md

 ## More Information
 The base box is built on top of [Ubuntu Cloud Images'](http://cloud-images.ubuntu.com) official Vagrant [Ubuntu Server 14.04 LTS (Trusty Tahr)](http://cloud-images.ubuntu.com/vagrant/trusty/current/) 32-bit iso.

-The initial box is built using Vagrant and Ansible to provision an optimal WordPress distribution.
+The initial build uses Vagrant and Ansible to provision an optimal WordPress distribution.
 Next, a simple Packer workflow freezes that box so it can be uploaded to Atlas and used for individual WordPress development.

 ## What's installed
 The bare minimum.
 No security considerations, just what's needed to get WordPress running: